gtk-rs/gtk4-rs/book/src/main_event_loop.md

 Status: 200 OK
 ```

-We will not need `tokio` or `reqwest` in the following chapters, so let's remove it again by executing:
+We will not need `tokio`, `reqwest` or `ashpd` in the following chapters, so let's remove it again by executing:

 ```
-cargo remove reqwest tokio
+cargo remove reqwest tokio ashpd
 ```

 How to find out whether you can spawn an `async` task on the `glib` main loop?
-You should be able to do that when the called functions come from libraries that either:
+`glib` should be able to spawn the task when the called functions come from libraries that either:
 - come from the `glib` ecosystem,
 - depend on `async-std`/`smol`, or
 - have cargo features that let them depend on `async-std`/`smol` instead of `tokio`.